-Finding money confusing due to never having been taught how to manage it, poor role models and constant media to buy now and pay later can lead you to make poor decisions with money.
+Finding money confusing due to never being taught how to manage it, poor role models and constant media to buy now and pay later can lead you to make poor decisions with money.

 Ignoring the problem is also a typical basis of financial stress.
-Overlooking the letters, avoiding money conversations not wanting to know whats going on is a sure-fire way for your money
+Overlooking the letters, avoiding money conversations not wanting to know whats going on is a sure-fire way to your money

 What does financial stress do to your body?

 Financial anxiety can lead to many physical reactions.